“The most difficult decision in our history”: Organisers call time on the 2020 edition of Primavera Sound Barcelona

 By IQ on 16 Dec 2020

-Organisers have hailed as a successful the PRIMACOV clinical trial, which took place at Barcelona’s Sala Opolo on Saturday (12 December) after a two-month delay.
+Organisers have hailed as a successful the PRIMACOV clinical trial, which took place at Barcelona’s Sala Apolo on Saturday (12 December) after a two-month delay.

 Originally organised for October, PRIMACOV – organised by Primavera Sound in association with Hospital Germans Trias in Barcelona and the Fight AIDS and Infectious Diseases Foundation – welcomed 1,042 people to the 1,608-capacity venue for a clinical study designed to show whether rapid testing could hold the key to staging concerts without social distancing.